sumotoy/stm32746g_discovery_lcd/README.md

 void     BSP_LCD_DisplayOff(void);<br>
 void     BSP_LCD_DisplayOn(void);<br>

-Digging the c++ code shows that ST choosed a basic approach, it just reset screen using it's hardware defaults (was hardly difficult but I get an only-for-your-eyes datasheet) and don't use a lot some code trick to accellerate graphic primitives.
-Also some primitive it's missed like triangles or arbitrary poligons.
+Digging the c++ code shows that ST choosed a basic approach, it just reset screen using it's hardware defaults (was hardly difficult but I get an only-for-your-eyes datasheet to prove that) and don't use code trick to accellerate graphic primitives.
+Also some primitive function it's missed like triangles or arbitrary poligons.<br>
+The STM32F7 has internal 2d accelleration but a better tft driver will help a lot with graphic-intensive applications!<br>